 DAY 3: TREK HAKKAR PATHRI TO FROZEN LAKE AND RETURN

 This is a longish day and an early morning start is recommended.
 You will walk beyond the tree line into the meadows of Khilan Marg, climb on to Al Pathar and finish at the Frozen Lake.
 At 4000m above sea level, this point gives some grand views of the greater Himalayas and Karakorams in the distance.
 On a clear day you may even see the bowl of Srinagar dotted with its network of lakes.
 Return to Hakkar Pathri again, and overnight at the same campsite as yesterday.
 The entire circuit will take around 8 hours.

-Four nights accommodation in expedition camping tents on twin sharing basis, and one night on a houseboat.
+Three nights accommodation in expedition camping tents on twin sharing basis.

 All camping equipment including sleeping bags, transportation for your personal equipment, kitchen and dining tents etc.